rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-19-per-reading-list.md

 ---

 ## [Ratings](#rating)
-_This section exists as a place to accumulate and refine scoring metrics for content that I have read_
+_This section exists as a place to accumulate and refine scoring metrics for content that I have read or want to read_

 I make use of Leech's informal _[Book Durability][book_durc]_ scale, but extend it to all written work I read.
+This scale measures how much I value different written works.

 >  I approximate a book's value by guessing how often I'll reread it.
 This rewards dense books, sure, but also ones with broad and complex messages, durability, appeal to people of different ages, and also just the pleasure and beauty of them.
 I think most books are not worth the time and a small number (< 8% in a highly selected sample) are worth more than one reading.
 - 1/5: Not worth one reading.